 You watch Garfield and Friends.
 You hope it’s the episode with the singing ants, but it so isn’t.
 On the plus side, Binky makes an appearance.
 You give the episode a solid B+.

-But you don’t pay very close attention to the television, because you’re too absorbed in the World of Crayola.
+…but you don’t pay very close attention to the television anyway, because you’re too absorbed in the World of Crayola.
 Saturday morning is truly the best time to mess with crayons.

-You color all of the things that matter to you, like robots and ghosts, and swirly little yellow things that may represent some sort of dinner roll.
-Only you know for sure.
-You’re not telling.
+You color all of the things that matter to you, like robots and ghosts, and swirly little yellow things that may represent some sort of fancy dinner roll.
+Only you know for sure, but you’re not telling.

 Crayons and blasphemous hamsters are great, but after a while, it always comes back to the video games.

 You have a Super Nintendo, also known as the SNES.
 You were never really sure how to say that aloud.
-Is it “S-N-E-S,” or simply “snes,” like a real word?
-The worst part is knowing that you must’ve heard it spoken like ten trillion times by now.
+Is it S-N-E-S, or simply snes, like a regular word?
+You must’ve heard it spoken like ten trillion times by now.
 How could you possibly not know this?

 You throw in the ol’ Street Fighter II cartridge.
 For some reason, the normal game has been overwritten with a much “tidier” version, distributed by the Classic Games Arcade.
 This time, you start as Ryu and battle Sagat.
 God knows what happens after that, because there’s just no fucking way to beat him.